 5. UK’s land border with the EU

-Yes, it sounds awkward but the UK actually has a land border with the EU.
+Yes, it sounds awkward but the UK actually has a land border with the EU and this is one of the most interesting facts about Spain you probably didn’t know.
 Gibraltar is technically a part of the United Kingdom and it has been since 1704, in the war following the Spanish Succession.
 Spain has been claiming the peninsula as a part of its territory ever since and things might get even more awkward with the UK leaving the European Union.

 4. Spain and Morocco

 Most of these are remote islands but three of these are actually cities within mainland Morocco.
 Like these two rocks in the picture which are a part of Spain while everything else is part of Morocco.
 This 80m wide passage that separates Spain and Morocco is the shortest border in the world.
 Another exclave is Melilla separated by a 6m border fence separating it from Morocco.
-The town is a home to 78,000 citizens and together with Ceuta are the only two towns that belong to the EU but are located in Africa.
+The town is home to 78,000 citizens and together with Ceuta are the only two towns that belong to the EU.
+The towns are only a short boat ride away from the southern tip of Spain but technically, they are located in Africa.

 Moreover, Turkey has an exclave in the western tip of the Republic of Cyprus.
 The Republic of Cyprus has a bunch of exclaves in the UK territory, and one small piece of land is completely cut off from the rest of the country by the military areas.
 So these people have to go through kilometers of British military zones to get through the rest of the country.